A QUESTION OF TONGUES

-A. Charismatics need non-charismatics badly (and vice versa) -- they need to know that their relationship with God does not depend on the intensity of their experiences.
+A. Charismatics need non-charismatics badly (and vice versa) - they need to know that their relationship with Elohim (God) does not depend on the intensity of their experiences.
 Pentecostalism, and charismatic Christianity, need to learn the lesson that feeling-based religion is oftentimes dangerous.
-I have seen it so many times not just with Protestants but with Mormons too, for whom "feelings" about the "truth" play an important part in their "testimony".
-To base a faith on feelings predominantly is to open the door to a quick and easy deception by the Adamic nature which is constantly seeking for "thrills".
-It is not unlike the world seeking for the thrills of romance -- of being "perpetually in love" on a passionate high -- and of dumping one partner for another in order to keep it alive.
-That one should want the awe and wonder of the perpetual "falling in love" experience is understandable (and its physical expression, sex) until it has a drug-like hold on you and you cease to be free without your "fix".
-I think much tongue-speaking is just that -- an emotional fix to keep a Christian who has lost his centre and facility to think deeply to move on.
+I have seen it so many times not just with Protestants but with Mormons too, for whom 'feelings' about the 'truth' play an important part in their 'testimony'.
+To base a faith on feelings predominantly is to open the door to a quick and easy deception by the Adamic nature which is constantly seeking for 'thrills'.
+It is not unlike the world seeking for the thrills of romance - of being 'perpetually in love' on a passionate high - and of dumping one partner for another in order to keep it alive.
+That one should want the awe and wonder of the perpetual 'falling in love" experience is understandable (and its physical expression, sex) until it has a drug-like hold on you and you cease to be free without your 'fix'.
+I think much tongue-speaking is just that - an emotional fix to keep a believer who has lost his centre and facility to think deeply to move on.

-Q. So what is the place of the charismatic gifts in the Church of God?
+Q. So what is the place of the charismatic gifts in the Assembly of Yahweh (Church of God)?

 A. It is a component but not the end itself.
-In a way the "anti-charismatics" are right -- it is important for the "breakthrough" of the Church, but I would say it is needed in every dispensation.
+In a way the 'anti-charismatics' are right - it is important for the 'breakthrough' of the Body, but I would say it is needed in every dispensation.
 The New Birth is glorious but it can't be repeated.
 I have tried!
-Mine was ecstatic but my subsequent spiritual births have all been different -- powerful, yes, but not quite so outwardly apparent.
-Jesus never spoke in tongues, you know -- He didn't need to.
-He had an inner harmony, peace and power that precluded the need for such.
-The vibrant, outward showy stuff is more for the young in spiritual experience who are experiencing the dramatic contrast of the transition from worldliness to a new life in Christ.
+Mine was ecstatic but my subsequent spiritual births have all been different - powerful, yes, but not quite so outwardly apparent.
+Yah'shua (Jesus) never spoke in tongues, you know - He didn't need to.
+He had an inner harmony, shalom (peace) and power that precluded the need for such.
+The vibrant, outward showy stuff is more for the young in spiritual experience who are experiencing the dramatic contrast of the transition from worldliness to a new life in Messiah.
 That refreshing influx of charismatic fever is needed, just as falling in love is for a firm foundation in marriage.
 But that love changes, becomes maturer and more quiet, though never less intense.
 So it is with the charismatic gifts.

-Q. So really what the Christian needs is to make the transition from loving the gift which God gives to loving God who gave the gift.
+Q. So really what the believer needs is to make the transition from loving the gift which Elohim (God) gives to loving Elohim (God) who gave the gift.

-The Church in the New Testament was a young Church -- that is why I feel we strongly need the testimony of the Church from the Sub-Apostolic period too because the latter reflects a degree of maturity not found in the New Testament period.
-And that is why we love so much the writings of Clement of Rome (his epistles and especially the second) represents for us the goal of a Local Colony.
-We recognise the New Testament developmental phases as being essential, of course, but we look one step further -- and this is where I think charismatic Protestantism fails.
-It's trying, as it were, to maintain "perpetual youth", and it uses the charismata to force that.
+The fellowship in the New Testament was young - that is why I feel we strongly need the testimony of the Community (Church) from the Sub-Apostolic period too because the latter reflects a degree of maturity not found in the New Testament period.
+And that is why we love so much the writings of Clement of Rome (his epistles and especially the second) represents for us the goal of a local assembly.
+We recognise the New Testament developmental phases as being essential, of course, but we look one step further - and this is where I think charismatic Protestantism fails.
+It's trying, as it were, to maintain 'perpetual youth' and therefore immaturity, and it uses the charismata to force that.
 Indeed, the charismata, as they suppose, become their elixir for spiritual youth, preventing the child from growing up into maturity.
 That is the great tragedy of the charismatic world of churches.
 And that is why a lot of mature unbelievers are turned off by them.

-What I am hinting at here is the necessity for the young Christian to move upwards towards what can best be described as Christian mysticism.
-The true Christian mystic, if I can use that word (though it tends to have other meanings, unfortunately), is a pioneer who desires to ultimately transcend the gifts in order to come face to face with the living God and know Him as He really is.
-There are many dangerous paths that lead off the Way in such a quest and thus one must always have ones feel firmly planted in the reality and needs of the outer world.
-For him, the gifts become merely outward projections of an inner reality that he seeks to know -- the living Christ.
-Eternal life, Jesus said, is gnôsis (knowledge) of Jesus Christ, and the Father who sent him (John 17:3), not the charismatic gifts, and in the end he will want to go past them.
-Such is a sign of spiritual maturity in the Gospel.
+What I am hinting at here is the necessity for the young believer to move upwards towards what can best be described as Christian/Messianic mysticism.
+The true Christian/Messianic mystic, if I can use that word (though it tends to have other meanings, unfortunately), is a pioneer who desires to ultimately transcend the gifts in order to come face to face with the living Elohim (God) and know Him as He really is.
+There are many dangerous paths that lead off the Derech (Way) in such a quest and thus one must always have ones feel firmly planted in the reality and needs of the outer world.
+For him, the gifts become merely outward projections of an inner reality that he seeks to know and share - the living Messiah.
+Eternal chayim (life), Yah'shua (Jesus) said, is gnôsis (knowledge) of Yah'shua the Messiah (Jesus Christ), and the Father who sent Him (John 17:3), not the charismatic gifts, and in the end he will want to go past them.
+Such is a sign of spiritual maturity in the Besorah (Gospel).

 Q. This is true.
-As we grow up in the Lord we desire to know Him in more meaningful and deeper ways.
-Many of the charismatic gifts seems less important to me now as I grow older -- I feel rather that I want to get into the very heart of God and people.
+As we grow up in the Master we desire to know Him in more meaningful and deeper ways.
+Many of the charismatic gifts seem less important to me now as I grow older - I feel rather that I want to get into the very heart of Elohim (God) and people.

 A. Yes, I know what you mean.
-Yet the gifts remain, and are used when they are needed.
+Yet the gifts remain, and are to be used when they are needed.

 Q. Could I finally ask you what you understand "new tongues" to mean in Mark 16:17?